syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/legend.md

-## Series selection on legend
+## Series selection through legend

-By default, legend click enables you to collapse the series visibility.
-On other hand, if you need to select a series through legend click, disable the [`ToggleVisibility`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_ToggleVisibility).
+By default, you can collapse the series visibility by clicking the legend.
+On the other hand, turn off the [`ToggleVisibility`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_ToggleVisibility) property if you must use a legend click to choose a series.

 {% if page.publishingplatform == "aspnet-core" %}